-Other costs may include such items as software and prepaid warranties or maintenance agreements (not to exceed 24 months), overtime costs for sworn officers engaging in CAMP-related investigative activities, or other miscellaneous items that have a direct correlation to the overall success of a recipient's project objectives and are necessary for the project to reach full implementation.
+Other costs may include such items as software and prepaid warranties or maintenance agreements (not to exceed 36 months), overtime costs for sworn officers engaging in CAMP-related investigative activities, or other miscellaneous items that have a direct correlation to the overall success of a recipient's project objectives and are necessary for the project to reach full implementation.
+Sworn officer overtime costs may include the following fringe benefits only: FICA, worker's compensation, and unemployment compensation - all other fringe benefits are unallowable for overtime costs.